-When the bone growth process is complete, you may require another surgery to place the abutment, or the part where the crown will attach in the future.
+When the bone growth process is complete, you may require another surgery to place either a stock or custom abutment or the part where the dental crown will attach in the future.
 This minor oral surgery is usually done with local anesthesia.

 Placing the abutment involves the following steps:

 - Your oral surgeon opens your gum to reveal the dental implant.